 Students who commute to campus can purchase a meal plan, a block of 10 meals, or deposit money onto the ID Card declining balance feature through the Business Office.
 Students without a meal plan will be required to pay cash at the door or use available funds on their ID Card.

-The Solid wRock Cafe is located in the Isom Atrium in the West Side Central Auditorium.
+The Atrium Café is located in the Isom Atrium in the West Side Central Auditorium.
 Students and their guests may purchase a meal, snack or beverage using cash or their ID Card declining balance feature.
-The cafe is equipped with comfortable coffee house style seating, televisions with cable, DVD/VCRs, game systems, and wireless internet.
+The cafe is equipped with comfortable coffee house style seating and wireless internet.

-Vending Machines are located throughout campus, in the laundry room off of Dearborn Commons, and in Alma Gatewood lobby (beverage machine only) to provide snacks and Coca-Cola beverages.
+Vending Machines are located throughout campus, in the laundry room off of Dearborn Commons, in Alma Gatewood lobby (beverage machine only), Associates Campus Center lobby and the Utley- McCauley Student Center to provide snacks and Coca-Cola beverages.
 The machines are coin and credit card operated.